Scaling behaviour of charged particles generated in Xe$-$Xe collisions at $\sqrt{s_{\rm{NN}}}$ = 5.44 TeV using the AMPT model: Observations and Results

 The intermittency indices $\varphi_{\rm{q}}$, the slopes from the line fits performed in the high M region of the $\ln F_{\rm{q}}$ vs $\ln M^{\rm{2}}$ plots for $q$~=~2 to 5, are obtained. $\varphi_{\rm{q}}$ as a function of the order of the moments ($q$) in different transverse momentum intervals is shown in Fig.~\ref{fig:figure52}.
-Within errors, $\varphi_{\rm{q}}$ is observed to show no dependence on $q$.
-This independence of $\varphi_{\rm{q}}$ on $q$ indicates the absence of bin-to-bin fluctuations.
-This is already discussed above that a flat behaviour of NFM with $M^{\rm{2}}$, for all $p_T$ bins is observed (Fig.~\ref{fig:figure51}).
-In high $p_{\rm{T}}$ bins the average bin content is small and thus there are large statistical errors on $F_{\rm{5}}(M)$.
-Using $\varphi_{\rm{q}}$, fractal dimensions $D_{{\rm{q}}}$ (Eq.(\ref{eqn:dq1})) are determined for $q$ = 2, 3, 4 5 and $D_{\rm{T}}=2$.
-A dependence of $D_{\rm{q}}$ on $q$ for all the $\pt$ bins is shown in the Fig.~\ref{fig:figure12}.
-Particle generation is observed to have \textit{monofractal} nature as $D_{\rm{q}}$ is independent of \textit{q} and thus no bin-to-bin fluctuations in charged particle generation in the SM AMPT Xe--Xe collision events.
+Error bars on the markers are the fitting errors.
+It is observed that within errors, $\varphi_{\rm{q}}$ is independent of $q$ further indicating absence of bin-to-bin fluctuations in the central collision events.
+As discussed above, the flat behaviour of NFM with $M^{\rm{2}}$, for all $p_{\rm{T}}$ bins is observed (Fig.~\ref{fig:figure51}).
+Using $\varphi_{\rm{q}}$, fractal dimensions $D_{{\rm{q}}}$ (Eq.(\ref{eqn:dq1})) are determined for $q$ = 2, 3, 4, 5 and $D_{\rm{T}}=2$.
+The dependence of $D_{\rm{q}}$ on $q$ for all the $\pt$ bins is shown in Fig.~\ref{fig:figure12}.
+Particle generation is observed to have \textit{monofractal} nature as $D_{\rm{q}}$ is independent of \textit{q} and $p_{\rm{T}}$ bins as well.
+Thus no bin-to-bin fluctuations in charged particle generation in the SM AMPT Xe--Xe collision central events.

-The coefficient $\lambda_{\rm{q}}$ as a function of $q$ (= 2, 3, 4, 5) in the various $p_T$ bins is shown in Fig.~\ref{fig:figure13}. $\lambda_{\rm{q}}$ is observed to be independent of $q$ as is the case with $D_{\rm{q}}$ for all the $p_{\rm{T}}$ intervals, with no minima at any $q$ and hence there is a single phase system formation.
-Large statistical errors for $q \geq$ 5 has limited the study upto $q$~=~5. $\lambda_{\rm{q}}$ behaviour with $q$ is same in all $p_{\rm{T}}$ bins.
-This means particle generation mechanism for all the $p_{\rm{T}}$ values in the SM AMPT is similar.
+The coefficient $\lambda_{\rm{q}}$ as a function of $q$ (= 2, 3, 4, 5) in the various $p_T$ bins is shown in Fig.~\ref{fig:figure13}.
+The parameter $\lambda_{\rm{q}}$ exhibits a clear dependence on $q$, unlike $D_{\rm{q}}$, which shows no such variation.
+Large statistical errors on $F_{\rm{q}}(M)$ for $q \geq$ 5 have limited the study upto $q$~=~5.
+However, $\lambda_{\rm{q}}$ values are independent of the $p_{\rm{T}}$ bins studied here.
+This means that the particle generation mechanism for all the $p_{\rm{T}}$ values in the SM AMPT is similar.
 As of now the existence of two phase system formation has not been observed in any experimental study.\\